changkun/gp/homeworks/solutions/torantie/3-smooth/README.md

 TODO: your answer goes here
 ```

+line 562-631 the smooth function: Translating the linear equation into code was very time consuming because i didn't understand or find what some things of the equations ment in the slides.
+Also debugging the Matrices was extremely hard because you couldn't print sparse matrices.

 2. **Debugging complexity**: Describe an impressive bug that you wrote while implementing this project, and briefly explain how you fixed it.

 ```
 TODO: your answer goes here
 ```

+I worked with the already changed array of vertices and not with the original vertice positions, resulting in incorrect calculations.
+Also after one smoothing operation the vertice positions were not reset with the original positions, therefore i couldn't do multiple smoothing operations.
+I fixed it by filling the originalVertices array with the original vertices and their original positions.

 3. **Runtime performance**: Which part of your code could be a bottleneck and how the computation performance could be improved?

 ```
 TODO: your answer goes here
 ```

+Mass and weight matrices could have been done in one for loop and not seperately.
+This was done for clarity reasons but takes more time.
+To fix this we can create the mass and weight matrices in one for loop.

 ## Reference Results